 As you progress through the program, you will need to maintain an acceptable Grade Point Average (GPA) so that you do not fall behind.
 Students are required to have a cumulative GPA of 2.75 or higher to enter the upper level courses.
 They must then have a cumulative GPA of 3.0 or higher to enter into the Student Teaching Practicum that occurs at the end of the program.

 Special Education majors must pass 2 licensure exams prior to being recommended for licensure from this program.
-Students must pass an Elementary Content Test (either the Praxis II or the PLACE) and the PLACE Special Education Generalist Licensure Test.
+Students must pass an Elementary Content Test and a Special Education Generalist Licensure Test.

 Please sign up for the program Listserv, so that you can automatically receive announcements and learn about important changes in the program.